schorsch1976/blogcxx/README.md

 - reduce #ifdef #else #endif over the whole codebase, but still keep the options available.
 This improves readability and maintainable a lot.
 - update inja and use exists() and existsIn() in the templates [Inja 1.1.0-pre](https://github.com/pantor/inja/tree/e44c2372e1b70f79e83e8ecbb10d6f99f679a872)
-- TemplateWrapper does now what it name implies.
+- TemplateWrapper does now what its name implies.
 It totally encapulates json and the inja handling.
 It uses the so called PIMPL pattern that is also known as compiler firewall.
 - Restructure the whole src folder.
 Split the tasks into manageable